Tianxiang-C/SCI-Cream/content/authors/huang-zizhen/_index.md

 user_groups:
   - Current Undergraduate Advisees
 ---
 HUANG Zizhen (黄子真) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+She majors in industrial/ organizational psychology.

+Her current projects:
+1. Exploring the links from celebrity worship to body dissatisfaction and eating disturbances among Chinese young men and women.
+2. Exploration of the gratitude model of body appreciation among Chinese man and women.